nrix-202401080001549595false00015495952024-01-082024-01-08

 Thank you

-Nurix Therapeutics Outlines 2024 Strategic Priorities with Advancement of Targeted Protein Modulation Pipeline in Cancer and Autoimmune Diseases
+Document Nurix Therapeutics Outlines 2024 Strategic Priorities with Advancement of Targeted Protein Modulation Pipeline in Cancer and Autoimmune Diseases

 Positive Phase 1 data presented at American Society of Hematology supports prioritizing the acceleration of enrollment of NX-5948 in leukemia and lymphoma